Written by Richard Perry

 Warsaw, Poland

-One of the impressive features of AvaTrade is how truly international they are, which is something that will appeal to traders all around the world.
-They have the website configured for 22 separate countries/regions around the world with at least 15 separate languages supported.
+One of the impressive features of AvaTrade is its truly global reach, which is something that will appeal to traders all around the world.
+Their website is configured for 22 separate countries and regions and supports at least 15 different languages.

 Multiple Industry Awards

-AvaTrade continues to win awards around the world from reputable outlets, such as The European, International Business Magazine, FXEmpire, and Daytrading.com.
+AvaTrade has won multiple industry accolades from reputable outlets, such as The European, International Business Magazine, FXEmpire, and Daytrading.com.

 Management

-The AvaTrade management team is also highly experienced with each of the heads coming from strong industry background.
+The AvaTrade management team is also highly experienced as each of its members boasts a solid industry background.

 Why Trade with AvaTrade?

-If you are in a bit of a rush, here are some of the important features that we like about trading with AvaTrade.
+If you are in a bit of a rush, here are some of the most important features of trading with AvaTrade that we like.

 AspectWhat we like

-TradingWide range of instruments including stocks and crypto
+TradingA wide range of instruments, including stocks and crypto

-PlatformsMT4, MT5, AvaOptions and a proprietary WebTrader platform
+PlatformsMT4, MT5, AvaOptions and a proprietary browser-based WebTrader platform

-Mobile tradingAvaTradeGO is an excellent app with strong functionality
+Mobile TradingAvaTradeGO is an excellent app with multiple functionalities.

 Regulation

-The discussion around how well regulated a broker is tends to be based around the number of regulatory licenses they hold.
-This is true, the more regulatory bodies that a broker operates under, the more they have to adhere to the rules.
+Most discussions of a broker’s regulation tend to revolve around the number of licenses it holds.
+This is because the more regulatory bodies oversee the broker, the more it has to adhere to the rules.

 RegionEntityAuthority

-IrelandAvaTrade EUCentral Bank of Ireland – primary regulation
+IrelandAvaTrade EUCentral Bank of Ireland (CBI) – primary regulator

 AustraliaAva Capital Markets AustraliaAustralian Securities and Investments Commission (ASIC)